arteteco/arteteco-website-structure/content/ecopsych02.md

 slug: ecopsych02
 date: 08/03/2018
 cover_image: ecopsych02.jpg
-summary: Where I try to answet what are the psychological impacts of climate change and how do people cope with it
+summary: Where I lookfor answer for what are the psychological impacts of climate change and how do people cope with it

 <div class="alert alert-warning">
 <strong>DISCLAIMER</strong>: I am not a psychologist.
 I am just a curious guy, and while I'd like to share what I discovered around, I also write my opinions and I may interpret things wrong.